 - Stop fighting ~ You know how to push each other’s buttons.
 Replace fighting with peaceful discussion or conversation.
 If you are calm but your soul mate want to fight, remove yourself from the situation until they calm down and able to speak like a normal person.
 Get counseling if they are willing, as this will help create better communication skills.

 - Stop letting resentments build ~ Forgive the past so you can create a better future together.

 - Stop waiting for change to happen ~ Take control and begin to create change in the your relationship.
 Take control of what YOU can.
-Your relationships is really not dependent upon what you soul mate says, does, or thinks.
+Your relationship is really not dependent upon what your partner says, does or thinks.

 - Take the high road ~ Stop stooping to behaviors that lower your dignity just to save the relationship.
 If you do or say anything that is beneath you, it compromises your integrity and makes you feel used.